AFM-SPM/TopoStats/docs/faq.md

 # General Questions

-## My files image files are on a network drive, can I process them there?
+## My files image files are on a mounted Google Drive, can I process them there?

 Maybe!
-We have had mixed success with processing images that are located on network drives.
+We have had mixed success with processing images that are located on Google Drive and mounted on your local computer.
 If you find you are encountering errors such as `FileExistsError` (see [#201](https://github.com/AFM-SPM/TopoStats/issues/201)) then please copy your files to a local drive on your computer for processing and then copy the results back to the network drive.

 # Common Errors